Apicectomy

 What if I have any questions or concerns?

-If after reading this leaflet you still have questions or concerns, please speak to a member of the healthcare team responsible for your care.
+If you have questions or concerns, please speak to a member of your healthcare team.